josephtugah/pub-sub-streaming-pipeline/README.md

 To enhance your understanding of how Pub/Sub operates, take a look at the message lifecycle example, which demonstrates the process of message transmission within the system.

 ![pub_sub_flow (1)](https://github.com/user-attachments/assets/4af2d96b-4145-49e6-a669-d99bee81e7fe)

+A publisher application sends a message to a Pub/Sub topic.
+The message is written to storage.
+Along with writing the message to storage, Pub/Sub delivers the message to all the attached subscriptions of the topic.
+In this example, it's a single subscription.
+The subscription sends the message to an attached subscriber application.
+The subscriber sends an acknowledgment to Pub/Sub that they have processed the message.
+After at least one subscriber for each subscription has acknowledged the message, Pub/Sub deletes the message from storage.